-European firms to run Wales' trains
+New £5bn contract to run Wales' trains

 France's Keolis and Spanish-owned Amey's bid triumphed over a rival offer from Hong Kong's MTR commuter railways.

-It will also develop the south Wales Metro, a project worth £5bn.
+It will also drive forward the south Wales Metro in Cardiff and the valleys.

-The company said while the changes would not happen overnight Wales' railway "would be unrecognisable" in five years time.
+The operators said while the changes would not happen overnight Wales' railway "would be unrecognisable" in five years time.

+KeolisAmey already runs Greater Manchester Metrolink and London's Docklands Light Railway, among others.

-Full details of KeolisAmey's plans for Wales will not be revealed until next month.
+But full details of its plans for Wales will not be revealed until next month.

 This is to allow for the potential challenge to the process by the other bidder.